-Students may need to do some research, brainstorming, or analysis at home.
-Programming work will be done in class, but students may occasionally need to finish tasks at home.
+Students will need to do some research, brainstorming, and analysis at home.
+Work on circuit design will be done in class, but students may occasionally need to finish tasks at home.

-Assessment will be done through code submissions, write-ups or presentations of work, teacher observation during in-class work, and self-reflection.
+Assessment will be done through code and circuit submissions, write-ups or presentations of work, teacher observation during in-class work, and self-reflection.